RP Photonics logo

 The chemical composition of the glass for the laser-active fiber core has many important influences on the possible performance and practical use of an active fiber:

-For rare-earth-doped fibers, the core composition is normally modified by additional dopants.
-For example, one rarely uses pure silicate glass, but rather some aluminosilicate, germanosilicate, or phosphosilicate glass.
-Some codopants such as aluminum improve the solubility of rare earth ions and thus allow for higher rare-earth doping concentrations without quenching of the upper-state lifetime.
-Others have effects on the refractive index, on the spectral shape of the optical transitions, or the rate of energy transfers.
-The articles on rare-earth-doped gain media, gain media, and fiber core give some more details.
+For rare-earth-doped fibers, the core composition is normally modified substantially by additional dopants.
+For example, one rarely uses pure fused silica, which is not suitable for incorporating substantial concentrations of rare earth ions.
+Instead, one creates aluminosilicate, germanosilicate, or phosphosilicate glass by adding substances like alumina (Al2O3), germania (GeO2), phosphorus pentoxide (P2O5) or phosphorus oxychloride (POCl3) to silica, the starting material.
+Specifically, alumina has been found (originally, in secret research at Polaroid) to much improve the solubility of rare earth ions and thus allow for higher rare-earth doping concentrations without quenching of the upper-state lifetime.
+Other codopants can have additional beneficial effects, such as improving the gain bandwidth, influencing the rate of energy transfers, or modifying the refractive index .
+The articles on rare-earth-doped laser gain media, gain media, and fiber core give some more details.

 For many upconversion lasers and visible fiber lasers, some kind of fluoride glass is required where the phonon energies are lowered so that the metastable level lifetimes are long enough (no quenching via multi-phonon transitions).
 Such fluoride fibers also exhibit good transmission in the mid-infrared and are therefore used for mid-infrared laser sources.